T2LT Vertical Dipole

 Construction:

 Both antenna sections should be approximately a quarter wavelength (¼λ) long.
 Use a Dipole Antenna Calculator (or 234/MHz = length in feet) on the band you are designing for.
 Example: 234 / 28.400 = 8.24 feet (8 feet 3 inches) for the center of the 10m Technician band.
+Your actual tuned length may vary from this calculation.

 The top half of my T2LT dipole is simply a ¼λ piece of insulated wire.
 I installed a ring terminal at the top for hoisting via an arborist throw line.
 The bottom of this wire is connected to the center pin (only) of a standard PL-259 male plug.
 This plug is then attached to a double-female “barrel” connector.